 7. Cut Back on Caffeine

-We had to get to the areas to avoid at some point.
-Foods and drinks high in caffeine often act as diuretics, which encourage the release of water in urine - meaning you’ll have increased urges to visit the bathroom.
-Going cold turkey on all caffeine can be rough – go for small changes at first such as swapping out your afternoon coffee with an herbal tea.
-Be sure to also avoid all caffeine after 7 p.m. - this will help limit the urge to get up at night to visit the bathroom.
+Caffeine is on the list of known bladder irritants, so it’s crucial that you cut this lovely drink out of your diet if you're having bladder problems.
+Going cold turkey on all caffeine can be rough – go for minor changes at first such as swapping your afternoon coffee with an herbal tea.
+Also, be sure to avoid all caffeine after 7 p.m., which will help limit the urge to get up at night to visit the bathroom.

 8. Go Easy on the Alcohol